-The average range of percentage covers per quadrat was 25.6%, much higher than in RT04 (18%), with quadrat 2 producing the highest range of 41%.
-Only four laboratories failed at least one quadrat using Z-scores from the mean with between 1 and 2 failures and an overall pass rate of 97%.
-There were also more 'Fails' using Z-scores from image analysis with between 1 and 9 'Fails' per person with six people receiving no 'Fails', and an overall pass rate of 85%.
+The average range of percentage covers per quadrat was 29%, higher than in RT06, with quadrat 12 producing the highest range of 59% with % cover ranges between 25% and 84% ((it is unclear at this stage if this was a typing error or misuse of the methodology).
+Ten participants failed at least one quadrat using Z-scores from the mean with 5 participants failing 1 quadrat and 3 participants failing between 5 and 8 quadrats and an overall pass rate of 94%.
+There were also more 'Fails' using Z-scores from image analysis with all participants failing between 1 and 6 quadrats and an overall pass rate of 79%.
+Quadrat 1 had the greatest number of 'Fails' with 23 out of the 26 participants scoring higher than +/- 2.0, followed by quadrats 10 and 4, with 15 and 14 'Fails' respectively.